 A Stiff Neck Resulting In Pain And Restricted Motion Is Often The Cause Of A Specific Neck Muscle

 Often, people will complain of pain in the neck upon waking.
-Usually the stiff neck is describes as pain in the neck/shoulder and restricted motion, especially to one side.
+Usually the stiff neck is described as pain in the neck/shoulder and restricted motion, especially to one side.
 The culprit is often the levator scapula muscle.

 As you can see from the picture, this muscle runs from the neck to the top of the shoulder, and can effect both areas.
 Therefore, the stiffness is not only when moving the neck, it can be caused by moving the arm as well.
 Usually, you can feel a very tender spot where the muscle attaches to the scapula at the base of the neck or top of the shoulder area.